fsi-open/admin-bundle/Resources/doc/admin_element_resource.md

 ## Admin element options

 There are also several options that you can use to configure the element.
-This can be easily done by overwriting ``setDefaultOptions`` method in the element's class.
+This can be easily done by overwriting ``configureOptions`` method in the element's class.
 Following example contains all available options with default values:

 ```php